Reading Lolita in Tehran: Criticism

 Fatemeh Keshavarz, director of the Roshan Center for Persian Studies at the University of Maryland and creator of "Windows on Iran," titled her analysis of Iranian culture "Jasmine and Stars: Reading more than Lolita in Tehran" in response to what she saw as systematic orientalism in Nafisi's book.

 One of Nafisi's most active and unsparing critics is Columbia professor Hamid Dabashi, who along with other critics alleged that Nafisi expressed neoconservative sentiments.
-They suggested that her book informed United States's involvement in Iran in particular and President Bush's foreign policy goals in general.
-In his June 1, 2006 critical essay, "Native informers and the making of the American empire" published in the Egyptian English weekly Al-Ahram Dabashi wrote, "By seeking to recycle a kaffeeklatsch version of English literature as the ideological foregrounding of American empire, Reading Lolita in Tehran is reminiscent of the most pestiferous colonial projects of the British in India, when for example, in 1835 a colonial officer like Thomas Macaulay decreed: 'We must do our best to form a class who may be interpreters between us and the millions whom we govern, a class of persons Indian in blood and color, but English in taste, in opinions, words and intellect.'
+They suggested that her book informed the United States's involvement in Iran in particular, and President Bush's foreign policy goals in general.
+In his June 1, 2006 critical essay, "Native informers and the making of the American empire," published in the Egyptian English weekly Al-Ahram, Dabashi wrote, "By seeking to recycle a kaffeeklatsch version of English literature as the ideological foregrounding of American empire, Reading Lolita in Tehran is reminiscent of the most pestiferous colonial projects of the British in India, when for example, in 1835 a colonial officer like Thomas Macaulay decreed: 'We must do our best to form a class who may be interpreters between us and the millions whom we govern, a class of persons Indian in blood and color, but English in taste, in opinions, words and intellect.'
 Azar Nafisi is the personification of that native informer and colonial agent, polishing her services for an American version of the very same project."

 In a subsequent interview with Z Magazine, Dabashi compared Nafisi to former American soldier Lynndie England, who was convicted of abusing Iraqi prisoners at Abu Ghraib.

 Dabashi and several other scholars have also noted the ways that the simplistic portrayal of Iranian society and framing of Afghan women as helpless victims sustains momentum for U.S. intervention in the Middle East.